ericgitangu/betting-system/README.md

 ### Development and Deployment

 - Use Mix for project management and dependencies.
-- Employ continuous integration (CI) practices with tools like GitHub Actions or GitLab CI for automated testing and deployment.
+- Employ continuous integration (CI) practices with tool -GitHub.
 - Deploy the application to a production environment - Fly.io.

 ### Maintenance and Scalability

-- Monitor system performance and optimize queries and processes for efficiency.
+- Monitor system performance and optimize queries and processes for efficiency - dev/platform.
 - Use Phoenix's built-in support for WebSockets for real-time features, if necessary.
-- Plan for horizontal scalability to accommodate growing user numbers and data volume.

-This document provides a high-level overview and detailed implementation strategies for building a robust and scalable betting system using Elixir and Phoenix.
-The actual implementation may require adjustments and optimizations based on real-world testing and user feedback.
+- Normalize DBs effectively to support effecient querying.

 ## Database Schema Migrations